Malik Beasley NBA Preview vs. the Pacers

-The Milwaukee Bucks, Malik Beasley included, hit the court versus the Indiana Pacers on Thursday at 5:00 PM ET.
+Malik Beasley and the Milwaukee Bucks face the Indiana Pacers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.